opnsense/docs/source/manual/gateways.rst

 ..
 Tip::

     In case you have multiple (dynamic) gateways, which should fall over in a specific order on failure, just set a **priority** and **upstream** flag.
-    (e.g. favour fiber optics above 4g) You choices should be reflected accordingly in the gateway grid (most important first).
+    (e.g. favour fiber optics above 4g) Your choices should be reflected accordingly in the gateway grid (most important first).

 ----------------------------